Who are the Institutional Holders in Continental Resources Inc. (CLR)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 5.42 million shares valued at $88.38 million.
 The investor’s holdings represent 1.48% of the CLR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 4.1 million shares valued at $66.86 million to account for 1.12% of the shares outstanding.
 The other top investors are State Street Corporation which holds 3.7 million shares representing 1.01% and valued at over $60.28 million, while Smead Capital Management, Inc. holds 0.85% of the shares totaling 3.09 million with a market value of $50.43 million.

-Continental Resources Inc. (NYSE: CLR) is 60.43% higher on its value in year-to-date trading and has touched a low of $6.90 and a high of $26.29 in the current 52-week trading range.
+Continental Resources Inc. (NYSE: CLR) is 88.90% higher on its value in year-to-date trading and has touched a low of $6.90 and a high of $32.02 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The CLR stock was last observed hovering at around $24.87 in the last trading session, with the day’s gains setting it 1.28% off its average median price target of $22.00 for the next 12 months.
-It is also 12.83% off the consensus price target high of $30.00 offered by 32 analysts, but current levels are -86.79% lower than the price target low of $14.00 for the same period.
+The CLR stock was last observed hovering at around $31.74 in the last trading session, with the day’s loss setting it -0.95% off its average median price target of $23.00 for the next 12 months.
+It is also 12.03% off the consensus price target high of $35.00 offered by 32 analysts, but current levels are -119.93% lower than the price target low of $14.00 for the same period.

 Continental Resources Inc. (CLR) Analyst Forecasts